nammayatri/nammayatri/where-is-my-bus-design.md

                         // allow ending trip with confirmation popup on UI.
                     } else {
                         // create request for dashbaord admin to accept END_RIDE request.
-                        // sendNotificationToProviderDashboard (GRPC)
+                        // sendNotificationTofleetOwnerIdDashboard (GRPC)
                     }
                 }

         --- Might be required:
-        a.* - GET /ui/wmb/driver/routes (Just in case, they might change their routes from UI)
+        a.* - GET /ui/wmb/routes?searchString=<Maybe string> (Just in case, they might change their routes from UI)
               response: {
                 schedules: [{
-                    routeId: string,
+                    routeCode: string,
                     source: LocationInfo,
                     destination: LocationInfo,
                 }]
               }
-              * Paginated, no limit of routes max routes in this API. a.* - POST /ui/wmb/driver/routes/update (Just in case, they might change their routes from UI)
+              * Paginated, no limit of routes max routes in this API. a.* - POST /ui/wmb/vehicleRouteMapping/upsert (Just in case, they might change their routes from UI)
               response: {
-                password: string,             -- randomly generated for a provider on rotation or some other machenism, lets sync up once.
+                password: string,             -- randomly generated for a fleetOwnerId on rotation or some other machenism, lets sync up once.
-                routeIds: ["routeId<string>"] -- validate max selection with a configurable limit.
+                routeIds: ["routeCode<string>"] -- validate max selection with a configurable limit.
+                routeCode: string,
+                blocked: boolean,
+                allowEndingMidRoute: boolean
               }
-              * this will override all existing routes and replace with new selected. any other behaviour if required can be handled at UI.
+              * if vehicle is not there create vehicle

 3. Dashboard Backend:

     a.
 Types:

-        {provider: string} -> name/uuid of bus providers.
+        {fleetOwnerId: string} -> name/uuid of bus fleetOwnerIds.

     b.
 NewAPIs:

-        a.1 GET /dashboard/wmb/routes/{provider}
+        a.1 GET /dashboard/wmb/routes?searchString=<Maybe string>&limit=&offset=
-            -- same as /ui/wmb/driver/routes but you would need extra API in backend to support provider based.
+            -- same as /ui/wmb/routes?searchString=<Maybe string> but you would need extra API in backend to support fleetOwnerId based.

-        a.2 POST /dashboard/wmb/routes/{provider}/update
+        a.2 GET /dashboard/wmb/vehicleRouteMapping/list?searchString=vehicleNumber&limit=&offset=
-            -- same as /ui/wmb/driver/routes/update but you would need extra API in backend to support provider based.
+            response: [{
+                vechileNumber: string,
+                vehicleId: string,
+                type: AC | NON_AC...,
+                routesLinked: [{RouteDetails}]
+            }]

-        a.2 POST /dashboard/wmb/driver/{driverId}/{routeId}/link
+        a.2 POST /dashboard/wmb/vehicleRouteMapping/{vehicleId}/upsert
-            -- same as /ui/wmb/driver/link but you would need extra API in backend to support driverId based.
+            -- same as /ui/wmb/vehicleRouteMapping/upsert but you would need extra API in backend to support fleetOwnerId based.

-        a.3 POST /dashboard/wmb/driver/{driverId}/{tripTransactionId}/start
+        a.3 POST /dashboard/wmb/{vehicleId}/trip/link
+            request: {
+                driverNumber: string,
+                routeCode: string,
+            }
+            response: {
+                tripTransactionId: string,
+                busDetails: {
+                  number: string,
+                  tyep: AC | NON-AC
+                },
+                source: LocationInfo,
+                destination: LocationInfo
+            }

+        a.4 POST /dashboard/wmb/{vehicleId}/trip/{tripTransactionId}/start
-            -- same as /ui/wmb/driver/{tripTransactionId}/start but you would need extra API in backend to support driverId based.
+            -- same as /ui/wmb/trip/{tripTransactionId}/start but you would need extra API in backend to support vehicleId based.

-        a.4 POST /dashboard/wmb/driver/{driverId}/{tripTransactionId}/end
+        a.5 POST /dashboard/wmb/{vehicleId}/trip/{tripTransactionId}/end
-            -- same as /ui/wmb/driver/{tripTransactionId}/end but you would need extra API in backend to support driverId based.
+            -- same as /ui/wmb/trip/{tripTransactionId}/end but you would need extra API in backend to support vehicleId based.

-        a.5 on GRPC or GET /dashboard/wmb/provider/requests
+        a.6 on GRPC or GET /dashboard/wmb/driverRequests&status=Accept&date=date
             response: [{
                 reqeustId: string,
                 driverId: string,